-Students may request a certificate of enrollment or a formal letter from the Office of the Registrar by filling out the Letter Request Form, available on the registrar's webpage (www.aud.edu/Registrar/forms.asp).
+Students may request a certificate of enrollment or a formal letter from the Office of the Registrar by filling out the Letter Request Form, available on the registrar's webpage https://registrar.aud.edu/.
 Two working days for the processing of letter requests should be allowed.